NYULibraries/ichabod/app/resource_sets/README.md

 delete from Fedora.

 ## Ichabod::ResourceSet::Resource
-Resources are intermediary objects that respond to the instance method #to_nyucore, to coerces themselves to an Nyucore object.
+Resources are intermediary objects that respond to the instance method
+#to_nyucore in order to coerce themselves to an Nyucore object.
 They do not persist themselves when coercing themselves, since that seems presumptuous.